Star-Transformer

 The Star-Transformer consists of one relay node and $n$ satellite nodes.
 The state of $i$-th satellite node represents the features of the $i$-th token in a text sequence.
 The relay node acts as a virtual hub to gather and scatter information from and to all the satellite nodes.

-Star-Transformer has a star-shaped structure, with two kinds of connections in the: the radical connections and the ring connections.
+Star-Transformer has a star-shaped structure, with two kinds of connections in the: the radial connections and the ring connections.

-\paragraph{Radical Connections} For a network of $n$ satellite nodes, there are $n$ radical connections.
+\paragraph{Radial Connections} For a network of $n$ satellite nodes, there are $n$ radial connections.
 Each connection links a satellite node to the shared relay node.
-With the radical connections, every two non-adjacent satellite nodes are two-hop neighbors and can receive non-local information with a two-step update.
+With the radial connections, every two non-adjacent satellite nodes are two-hop neighbors and can receive non-local information with a two-step update.

 \paragraph{Ring Connections} Since text input is a sequence, we bake such prior as an inductive bias.
 Therefore, we connect the adjacent satellite nodes to capture the relationship of local compositions.
 The first and last nodes are also connected.
 Thus, all these local connections constitute a ring-shaped structure.
 Note that the ring connections allow each satellite node to gather information from its neighbors and plays the same role to CNNs or bidirectional RNNs.